-There was no new Director appointed during the financial year ended 30 June 2021.
+No new director was appointed during the financial year ended 30 June 2022.

 Board Composition and Guidance

 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.